grindlemire/gothem-stack/README.md

 `mage tidy` - Run `go mod tidy`

 ## Cloud Deployment (Optional)
-The project also includes optional support for deploying your code to Google Cloud Run and Firebase Hosting.
+The project also includes optional support for deploying your code to Google Cloud Run and Firebase Hosting. **This is by no means required to use this project, if you choose to you can just ignore all these commands and use it without cloud integration**.
 To use these features, you'll need to set up Google Cloud and Firebase projects first.

 See the example running at [gothem-stack.web.app](https://gothem-stack.web.app/)